 2) Reducing costs and improving the overall experience by getting patients to appointments on time

-The healthcare vertical each year is incredibly financially affected by the loss or misplacement of assets, the cost and repercussions of replacement continue to rise each year.
+The healthcare vertical each year is incredibly financially affected by the loss or misplacement of assets, and the cost and repercussions of replacement continue to rise each year.
 An additional cost incurred is the time spent trying to locate people and valuable assets, and with the average hospital hosting 30,000+ assets it is a lot of time lost.
 Loss of cash and time can be reduced with the use of asset tracking.

 Another large financial loss each year is missed and late appointments, one main factor for this is patients getting lost or choosing not to attend due to the anxiety of getting lost.
 Wayfinding solutions provide patients and visitors with the means to navigate their way from their homes, to appointments and back.